 When You’re Ready to Prune

-Wash your hands before pruning and use clean, sharp pruning shears to avoid crushing the stems or spreading bacteria (because this can lead to bacterial infection, which can serious endanger your plant!).
+Wash your hands before pruning and use clean, sharp pruning shears like these to avoid crushing the stems or spreading bacteria (because this can lead to bacterial infection, which can seriously endanger your plant!).

 To remove a leaf, make one quick, clean cut at the base of the stem near the trunk.
 And that’s it!
 Again, don’t remove more than 5-10 leaves at once, depending on the size of your tree.